gesteves91/phd-artifacts/README.md

 }
 ```

+## Hardware Requirements

+All experiments were performed on a machine with the following specifications:
+- 16 GB RAM
+- 8th generation Intel Core i7 processor (or equivalent)

 ## Setup

 To use the replication package, we recommend applying the dependencies included in the [requirements](requirements.txt) file.
 We strongly recommend using Python 3.9 Virtual Environment as follows, since Pycaret requires it.